Pharmaceutical companies based in industrialised countries help provide an adequate supply of suitable vaccines to Gavi-supported countries

 - Merck has provided funding for various vaccine initiatives in the past, including the Merck Vaccine Network - Africa ; as well as a programme providing rotavirus vaccination for all infants in Nicaragua from 2006 to 2009.
 Merck is expected to supply about 2.4 million doses of GARDASIL, the vaccine against HPV, between 2013 and 2017.

-- Sanofi Pasteur committed in 2015 to expand the production of yellow fever vaccine to address chronic shortages, and promised to offer Gavi-level pricing for Gavi graduated countries until the end of 2018.
+- Sanofi Pasteur committed in 2015 to expand the production of yellow fever vaccine to address chronic shortages, and promised to offer Gavi-level pricing for Gavi transitioned countries until the end of 2018.
 The company will also continue to contribute to the polio endgame by providing inactivated polio vaccine to Gavi countries for delivery in routine immunisation.
 The company also announced the expansion of its EPIVAC vaccinator training programme in Nigeria, in collaboration with Agence de Médecine Préventive.

 - Pfizer recently agreed to reduce the price per dose for its pneumococcal vaccine, from US$ 3.30 per dose to US$ 3.10 per dose for the new 4-dose vial presentation, which is expected to be introduced under the Advance Market Commitment programme.
-This new lower price will be extended to all Gavi-eligible and graduated countries until the end of 2025.
+This new lower price will be extended to all Gavi-eligible and transitioned countries until the end of 2025.

 Advance Market Commitment